Bernard Berkhout

-Bernardus Johannes Berkhout (born 18 April 1961, Santpoort, the Netherlands) is a family doctor, best known as a jazz clarinetist.
+Bernardus Johannes Berkhout (April 18 - 1961, Santpoort - June 23 - 2026, Barendrecht, the Netherlands) was a family doctor, best known as a jazz clarinetist.

 Medicine

 Berkhout studied medicine at the University of Leiden, the Netherlands, where he graduated in 1992.
 From 1992 until 2005, he worked as a doctor of orthopaedic medicine in Amsterdam (Kliniek Jan van Goyen Kade, Medisch Centrum Noord).
 From 1997 until 2000, he specialized in becoming a general practitioner.
 Since 2002, he has been working as a GP in Dordrecht, the Netherlands.

 Musical career

 Bernhard Berkhout started playing the clarinet in 1970.
 Berkhout was discovered in the 1980s by the pianist Pim Jacobs, who presented him on Dutch television as a soloist with The Metropole Orkest under Rogier van Otterloo, together with the clarinettist Eddie Daniels.
 Subsequently, Berkhout founded a successful quintet with the vibraphonist Frits Landesbergen called The Swingmates.
 In the early 1990s, Berkhout was chosen by the Schilperoort family as a future leader of the Dutch Swing College Band, an appointment which was prevented by others after the death of Peter Schilperoort in 1990.
 As a result, Schilperoort's widow's wish was never granted.

-Even though Berkhout had won numerous awards such as the Edison Grammy Award, soloist award at the Jazzfestival Breda and the Peter Schilperoort Bandleaders Award, his musical activities dwindled in the 1990s, as he became more involved in medicine.
+Even though Berkhout had won numerous awards such as the Edison Grammy Award, soloist award at the Breda Jazz Festival and the Peter Schilperoort Bandleaders Award, his musical activities dwindled in the 1990s, as he became more involved in medicine.